deniboi123/LTT-Apologify/README.md

 - There is a checkbox for Developer mode, enable that
 - Click Load Unpacked and press the folder that contains all the code as the selected one.

+## Inspiration
+Inspired from MrBeastify... or maybe copied 👀

 ## Why
 Because why not